Your Guide to Trat Airport – TDX

 Trat Airport to Laem Sok pier and Koh Kood

-If you plan on getting to Koh Kood the same day then you’ll need to be on flight PG301.
-From the airport you’ll need to arrange a private transfer to Laem Sok pier.
+If you plan on getting to Koh Kood the same day then you’ll need to be on flight PG301 or PG305.
+From the airport you’ll need to tak the shared minibus or arrange a private transfer to Laem Sok pier.
 If your flight is on time, which they usually are, then you’ll be able to catch the 10:45 Boonsiri Ferry to Koh Kood.
 Or failing that, the Koh Kood Express or Koh Kood Princess at 12:00 – 12:30.

 Unless you are travelling over New Year or Thai New Year, there is no need to buy tickets in advance.
 However, these can be booked online via the boat company websites.